National Museum of Australia | 1 April 2022 to 24 July 2022 | Free

 Reveal their secrets – protect our own

-Decoded visitors can find out if they have what it takes to be a cyber security operative in a multi-player game.
-Work in a team to complete a mission before time runs out.
+Decoded visitors could find out if they had what it took to be a cyber security operative in a multi-player game.
+They worked in a team to complete a mission before time ran out.

-Code words can be scanned to reveal personal stories about collecting intelligence on foreign adversaries and keeping Australian secrets safe.
+Code words could be scanned to reveal personal stories about collecting intelligence on foreign adversaries and keeping Australian secrets safe.

-The exhibition also features interactive sounds and light experiences and objects including an Enigma cipher machine.
+The exhibition also featured interactive sounds and light experiences and objects including an Enigma cipher machine.

 Explore more Decoded